walquis/git-basics-team-project/docs/index.md

 Work through the entire [Objects and Trees Handout](objects-and-trees-handout){:target="_blank"}.
 We'll have already touched on parts of it in Session One, but it's worth going all the way through.

 Also, if for any reason you were not able to get your app up and running, *do the prework from the beginning.*  This includes deleting your fork on github.com, deleting or moving your local repo, and forking and cloning a fresh repo.
 And please do let me know via Slack if anything is not working for you.

-## Roles in The Project Collaboration Exercise
-To keep focused on git (as opposed to Github), we will not be using any Github workflow operations apart from the fork operation.
-1. *Team Lead* - Fork this repo and invite the rest of the team as collaborators to your fork.
-1. *Each Member* - `git clone` your team lead's fork (NOT walquis/tags!) to your local machine.
-1. *Whole Team* - Take a look at the commits along your chosen MILD or SPICY path and agree as a team how you'll divide each task.
-Feel free to invent your own tasks!
-See [Common Git Workflows](common-git-workflows){:target="_blank"} for guidance.

 ## References
 Most of these are from <a href="https://git-scm.com" target="_blank">Git-Scm</a>